 - Using Hersey-Blanchard theory, identify John Terrill’s leadership style.
 What were its strengths and weaknesses?

-ⅱ) Strengths and weaknesses of Terrill’s leadership style
+ⅱ) Strengths and weaknesses

 - What do you think was John Terrill’s primary source of power?
 Do you think it is effective?

-ⅱ) Effectiveness of referent power
+ⅱ) The effectiveness of legitimate power

 Henry Mintzberg’s research indicates that diverse manager activities can be organized into ten roles.
 Identify two of these roles that John Terrill performed in carrying out his duty.